 - Undergraduate Research Assistantships/Fellowships that engage students in interdisciplinary research and motivate them to pursue advanced degrees and careers in science, technology, engineering, and math (STEM) research;

 - Graduate Fellowships for MS and PhD candidates facilitate participation in multidisciplinary, multi-institutional research teams.
 Graduate Fellows are expected to complete an internship, service learning project, or external laboratory rotation with collaborating faculty, international partners, end-users or practitioners.
-These experiences ensure Fellows' educational preparation for effective contributions, and extend CIENT influence into industry and public service;
+These experiences ensure Fellows' educational preparation for effective contributions, and extend CEINT influence into industry and public service;

 CEINT educational outreach includes innovative curricula development G9-12, leveraging “Nano2Earth”, a program developed by Co-PI Hochella and colleagues at Virginia Tech, that uses nanoscience as a vehicle to transform curricula into an interdisciplinary approach to molecular biology, geochemistry, physics, chemistry, mathematics and ecology and encourages pre-college students to pursue studies in science and engineering.